MichaelAkridge-NOAA/codespace-generator/README.md

 3. Add key to Repo
     - Under Repo, settings > secrets > actions > add key from step 2
     - Name it as 'GIT_API_TOKEN', or Update list-packages action env variable key name
+## Note
+- Github actions are currently manually run.
+Update github actions to run on a schedule, on update of dockerfiles, or more

 ----------
 #### Disclaimer